The Asian Longhorned Beetle (ALB) Reforestation Planting Project has come to an end!

 The (CCE-NC) replanting project began in Spring of 2015 and ending in Fall of 2018.
 Throughout that time the ALB Reforestation Team was able to plant 1670 large trees within the quarantine zone!
 Additionally, the ALB Reforestation Team was able to provide urban tree education and information for Long Island’s property owners.
 Topics discussed were the benefits of trees, proper planting technique, long term care and maintenance, and urban stress on trees.
 Trees have many benefits that enhance the quality of life in our communities, including improving air quality, reducing stormwater runoff, increasing property values, reducing energy costs, mitigating climate change, improving public health, and beautifying neighborhoods.
 Sites also included schools, churches, cemeteries, libraries, parks, and hospitals.

-Thanks to a grant from the US Forest Service and US Animal & Plant Health Inspection Service, in partnership with the New York State Department of Environmental Conservation, US Department of Agriculture, New York State Department of Agriculture & Markets, and the Town of Babylon, we are able to offer FREE trees to eligible residents throughout the 52-square mile quarantine zone.
+Thanks to the grant provided by the US Forest Service and US Animal & Plant Health Inspection Service, in partnership with the NYS Department of Environmental Conservation, US Department of Agriculture (USDA), NYS Department of Agriculture & Markets, and the Town of Babylon, CCE-NC was able to offer FREE trees to eligible residents throughout the 52-square mile quarantine zone.

 Urban Forestry Department